andraskurtos/brainmap/studying/Angular/Angular Components.md

 ```

-In the snippet above, we have added class property to the TS class, storing a string.
-The type can be omitted because of type interference in TypeScript.
+In the snippet above, we have added class property to the [[TypeScript|TS]] class, storing a string.
+The type can be omitted because of type interference in [[TypeScript]].

 To use a class property in the HTML template, we use the syntax `{{ property }}`.